 Turkey is involved in regional and national conflicts.

-June 28, 2016 Three suspected attackers open fire on people in the departures hall of Ataturk International Airport before blowing themselves up in the arrivals hall.
-At least 36 people are killed and 150 wounded.
-Turkish authorities blame ISIL for the attack.
+June 28, 2016 – Three suspected attackers open fire on people in the departures hall of Ataturk International Airport before blowing themselves up in the arrivals hall.
+The death toll is put at 45 people.

-June 7, 2016 11 people killed and 36 wounded in a suspected car bomb attack in Istanbul.
-A car packed with explosives was detonated by remote control as a Turkish police bus passed by in the central district of Vezneciler.
+June 7, 2016 – A car bomb attack in Istanbul on a police bus kills seven officers and four civilians.
+A car packed with explosives is detonated by remote control as the vehicle passed by in the central district of Vezneciler.

-March 13, 2016 A car bomb causes carnage in the centre of the Turkish capital Ankara.
-The authorities now say at least 37 people died and some 75 injured.
-The blast happened just before 6.45 p.m. local time at Kizilay Square near the central Guven Park.
+March 13, 2016 – A car bomb causes carnage in the centre of the Turkish capital Ankara.
+Authorities say 37 people died in the attack, which happened just before 6.45 pm local time at Kizilay Square near the central Guven Park.

-February 18, 2016 – Six members of the Turkish Security Forces are killed and a soldier seriously wounded when an explosion rocks a military convoy near Diyarbakir, in the predominantly Kurdish south east.
+February 18, 2016 – Six Turkish security force members are killed and a soldier seriously wounded when an explosion rocks a military convoy near Diyarbakir, in the predominantly Kurdish south east.

 February 17, 2016 – A vehicle full of explosives is detonated as military buses pass by in Ankara.
 At least 28 are killed, 27 of whom are soldiers.